-Onboarding can be done by a customer success manager (CSM), an onboarding specialist or some other department (sales, support etc) depending on the specific requirements.
+A SaaS Customer Onboarding can be done by a customer success manager (CSM), a Customer onboarding specialist or some other department (sales, support etc) depending on the specific requirements.

 What does an onboarding specialist exactly do?

-After your sales team has closed the deal with a customer, an onboarding specialist comes into the picture.
+After your sales team has closed the deal with a customer, a Customer Success onboarding specialist comes into the picture.
 His/her job is to guide and help the customer during the onboarding process so that the customer reaches an early value as soon as possible.